geneontology/pipeline/README.md

 This standing branch is used to simulate what an ontology update looks like from minerva's perspective WRT obsoletions, etc. The migration is simulated against the products produced by `issue-265-go-cam-products`.

+### goa-copy-to-mirror

+This is a standing branch that populates the GO mirror of GOA products used in our pipeline.
+It runs every other day and is the proximate source of GOA annotation.
+See https://github.com/geneontology/pipeline/issues/305 and https://github.com/geneontology/pipeline/issues/337 .

 # Quality control/assurance

 ## Manual QC steps